makerdao/auction-keeper/README.md

 #### Minimize load on your node

-To start collateral auctions, the keeper needs a list of SAFEs and the collateralization ratio of each urn.
+To start collateral auctions, the keeper needs a list of SAFEs and the collateralization ratio of each safe.
 There are two ways to retrieve the list of SAFEs:
- * **Set `--from-block` to the block where the first urn was created** to scrape the chain for `ModifySAFECollateralization` events.
+ * **Set `--from-block` to the block where the first safe was created** to scrape the chain for `ModifySAFECollateralization` events.
     The application will spend significant time (>25 minutes for ETH-A) populating an initial list.
 Afterward, events will be queried back to the last cached block to detect new SAFEs.
 The state of all SAFEs will be queried continuously (>6 minutes for ETH-A).
 The following table suggests `--from-block` values based on when the `join`